About Us

 • used action cameras for documentation and wildlife survey (e.g. GoPro, DJI Osmo Action, etc.);

-• used weatherproof smartphones as wildlife CCTV and mapping device (e.g. iPhone 7 / 8 / X, Sony);
+• used weatherproof smartphones as wildlife CCTV and mapping device;

 • hardware / software for processing footage & map

-• initiatives to establish ICCAs at Maragang (Mesilau), Maranggoi (Pinolobu), Podos, Belanum (Bakun-Balui), Penawan Waterfalls (Penawan) – cash, expertise, and materials for activity centres, boardwalks, plant nurseries, capacity-building, etc.
+• conservation with communities at Kokol, Maragang (Mesilau), Maranggoi (Pinolobu), Podos, Belanum (Bakun-Balui), Penawan Waterfalls (Penawan) – cash, expertise, and materials for activity centres, boardwalks, plant nurseries, capacity-building, etc.

 deep-in-nature